 Faecal elastase concentration This enzyme-linked immunosorbent assay has high sensitivity but low specificity.
 Faecal elastase concentration is a new test validated in dogs.
-Low fecal elastase is indicative of EPI.
-However there is a high false positive rate (23%).
+Low faecal elastase is indicative of EPI.
+However, there is a high false-positive rate (23%).
 Diagnosis should always be confirmed by cTLI.
 A value > 20 mcg/g helps to eliminate EPI.
 Values < 10 mcg/g will require confirmation with cTLI.
-Faecal analysis for proteolytic activity commonly used to diagnose exocrine pancreatic insufficiency is EXTREMELY misleading with false positive and false negative results - with highly sensitive and specific TLI assay available no reason to do fecal analysis.
+Faecal analysis for proteolytic activity commonly used to diagnose exocrine pancreatic insufficiency is EXTREMELY misleading with false positive and false negative results - with highly sensitive and specific TLI assay available no reason to do faecal analysis.

 Gross autopsy findings

 Small intestinal bacterial overgrowth [Antibiotic-responsive diarrhoea] , stagnant loop syndrome/antibiotic responsive enteropathy.